-In the 1970s due to her husband’s connections, Herrera got acquainted with Andy Warhol, Mick Jagger, Diane Vreeland and other celebrities of that era.
+In the 1970s due to her husband’s connections, Herrera got acquainted with Andy Warhol, Mick Jagger, Diana Vreeland and other celebrities of that era.

 In 1980, Carolina Herrera moved to New York with her husband and children, where she presented her first collection of 20 dresses with volumetric sleeves at the Metropolitan Club.

 The debut collection received rave reviews and a year later Herrera opened its own brand Carolina Herrera.
 One of the first famous clients of Carolina became Jacqueline Kennedy.
 In 1986, Carolina Herrera created a wedding dress for Caroline Kennedy, Jacqueline’s daughter.